Skip to main content

 • optimization

-• “Now that I'm playing this again, I can tell you, the changes made are massive.
-Not only does it not have the double screen anymore, but it also has way better optimization and the framerate is greatly improved.
-Definitely worth picking up now; this is a really good game.”
+• “Now that I'm playing this again I can tell you, the changes made are massive.
+Not only does it no longer have the double screen, but it also has way better optimization and the framerate is greatly improved.
+Definitely worth picking up now, this is a really good game.”

 • “A lot of the negative reviews here are based on the original release as seen in the trailer, but since then it's been patched to double the framerate and is far more optimized in general.”